 Technique #13: Context diagrams

-Context diagrams are a visual requirements gathering technique.
+A context diagram is a visual requirements gathering technique.

-They depict a business system (e.g. a process, equipment, a computer system, etc.), and how people and other systems interact with it.
+They depict a business system (e.g., a process, equipment, a computer system, etc.), and how people and other systems interact with it.

 Technique #14: Use cases and scenarios

-So, by exploring different scenarios, you will learn which feature or functionality should be used in which specific case.
+Use cases are an excellent technique for collecting specific requirements in various situations.
+By exploring different scenarios, you can learn which feature or functionality should be used in which specific case.

 Use cases are expressed in step-by-step lists of tasks that should be performed to accomplish business objectives.

-On the other hand, scenarios, also known as user stories, are short textual descriptions of required functionalities, in the form of a narrative.
+On the other hand, scenarios — also known as user stories — are short textual descriptions of required functionalities, in the form of a narrative.

 User stories describe: